How to Apply - Pastry Baking Certificate

 - HMGT 223 –Fundamentals of Baking

-The top 25 students receiving the minimum score or higher in the academic assessment, short essay and industry experience in the commercial kitchen areas will be interviewed and scheduled for a kitchen practical.
+The top 25 students receiving the minimum score or higher in the academic assessment, short essay and industry experience in the commercial kitchen areas will be interviewed, and a kitchen practical could possibly be scheduled.
 The college reserves the right to limit the number of applicants interviewed if more than 25 qualified applications are received.

 The interview will last approximately 20 minutes.
 Each applicant will be asked the same questions and the interviewer will assign a score.
 Questions will cover knowledge of the field, student challenges, teamwork, communication, and specific situational issues.